-In Beaminster, 50' back from a no through lane, a pretty, detached, 19th cent. stone cottage.
+In Beaminster, 50' back from a no through lane, a pretty, detached, 19th cent. cottage.
 Lovely wooded valley walks to neighbouring Netherbury, where the original 'River Cottage' from the TV series is located.
-Access up 6 shallow steps to stable doors into hall with tiled floor and shower-room (suite); archway into attractive living room with comfy sofa/chairs, stone fireplace ('living flame' electric fire), TV/DVD; small dining room and neat kitchen (slimline dishwasher, microwave, fridge-freezer, gas hob/electric oven) with back door to small paved sunny area on two levels (2 steps) with table/chairs; further steps lead up to an outhouse-cum-sunroom with butler sink, washing machine - also comfy sofa, good for a sunny 'cuppa' on cooler days.
-Stairs from the living room up to two bedrooms – a double (5' bed), and a very roomy twin with pretty village view to the hills; bathroom (suite plus bath-shower).
+Access up 6 shallow steps to stable doors into hall with tiled floor and shower-room (suite); archway into attractive living room with fireplace ('living flame' electric fire) and TV/DVD; small dining room and neat kitchen (slimline dishwasher, microwave, fridge-freezer, gas cooker) with back door to little paved sunny area (table/chairs) on two levels (2 steps); further steps up to outhouse-cum-sunroom with sink, washing machine and comfy sofa, good for sunny cuppas on cool days.
+Stairs from living room up to two bedrooms – a double (5' bed), and a very roomy twin with pretty village view to the hills; bathroom (suite, shower over bath).
 Parking for one small car.
 No children under 3, except pre-crawling babies.
-A really welcoming cottage for all seasons.
+A welcoming cottage for all seasons.

 |Size||Sleeps up to 4, 2 bedrooms|

 |Rooms||2 bedrooms, 2 bathrooms of which 2 Family bathrooms|

 |Nearest travel links||Nearest railway: Property is within 5 miles of a railway station|

 |General||Central heating, TV|

 |Standard||Kettle, Toaster, Iron|